queercat/blog/app/posts/lessons-in-parsing.md

 blurb: "and the roadblocks along the way"
 ---

-# # Parsing
+# #Parsing
 =\=\=\=\=
 a process of analyzing things to turn them into other things.
-‎
-given some kind of hello world we can break down the text to machine usuable components.
 ```
 $ cat file.md
 ```
-‎
-# # Farsing